Sheffield Student Housing

 What happens if you require access to the property whilst we are tenants?

-We will provide at least 24 hours notice to advise you as to when and why we require access.
+We will provide approx 24 hours notice to advise you as to when and why we require access.
 You don’t need to be at the property as we have our own set of keys, however you can choose to be present if you prefer.

 Maintenance and Repairs